-Her work has been presented at YoungArts Gallery (2020), The Horse Hospital (London, 2023), The Crypt Gallery (2023), Hoxton Arches (2025), Hoxton Cabin (2025), Theatreship (2025), and Farsight Gallery (2025).
+Her work has been presented at YoungArts Gallery (Miami, 2020), The Horse Hospital (London, 2023), The Crypt Gallery (London, 2023), Hoxton Arches (London, 2025), Hoxton Cabin (London, 2025), Theatreship (London, 2025), and Farsight Gallery (London, 2025).
 Angelo also collaborates with feminist and experimental art groups including A Woman Becomes A Wolf When She Learns How To Scream and Cafe of Nobody.
-With Cafe of Nobody, she contributes to the radio project Radio de Nadie, whose first episode aired in December 2024 as part of an exhibition at Central Saint Martins, UAL.
+With Cafe of Nobody, she contributes to the radio project Radio de Nadie, whose first episode aired in December 2024 as part of a disruption at a Central Saint Martins, UAL, exhibition.

 Contact: Cocojolinaa@gmail.com